 Treasury locks: Snap-on uses treasury locks to manage the potential change in interest rates in anticipation of the issuance of fixed rate debt.
 Treasury locks are accounted for as cash flow hedges.
 The differentials to be paid or received on treasury locks related to the anticipated issuance of fixed rate debt are initially recorded in Accumulated OCI for derivative instruments that are designated and qualify as cash flow hedges.
-Upon the issuance of debt, the related amount in Accumulated OCI is released over the hedging instrument's designated term and recognized as an adjustment to interest expense on the Consolidated Statements of Earnings.
+Upon the issuance of debt, the related amount in Accumulated OCI is released over the term of the debt and recognized as an adjustment to interest expense on the Consolidated Statements of Earnings.

-In the second quarter of 2020, Snap-on entered into a \$300.0 million treasury lock to manage changes in interest rates in anticipation of the issuance of fixed rate debt.
-Snap-on settled the \$300.0 million treasury lock in conjunction with the April 2020 issuance of the 2050 Notes.
-The \$1.4 million gain on the settlement of the treasury lock was recorded in Accumulated OCI and is being amortized over the initial 10-year term of the 2050 Notes and recognized as an adjustment to interest expense on the Consolidated Statements of Earnings.

-There were no treasury locks outstanding as of both January 2, 2021 and December 28, 2019.
-See Note 18 for additional information on Other income (expense) - net.
+Snap-on entered into a \$300 million treasury lock in the fourth quarter of 2017 to manage changes in interest rates in anticipation of the issuance of fixed rate debt in the first quarter of 2018.
+In the first quarter of 2018, Snap-on settled the outstanding \$300 million treasury lock after it was deemed to be an ineffective hedge related to the 2048 Notes, which were issued in February 2018.
+The \$13.3 million gain on the settlement of the treasury lock was recorded in "Other income (expense) - net" on the accompanying Consolidated Statements of Earnings.
+There were no treasury locks outstanding as of both December 28, 2019 and December 29, 2018.
+See Note 17 for additional information on Other income (expense) - net.

 Stock-based deferred compensation risk management: Snap-on aims to manage market risk associated with the stock-based portion of its deferred compensation plans through the use of prepaid equity forward agreements ("equity forwards").
 Equity forwards are used to aid in offsetting the potential mark-to-market effect on stock-based deferred compensation from changes in Snap-on's stock price.
 Since stock-based deferred compensation liabilities increase as the company's stock price rises and decrease as the company's stock price declines, the equity forwards are intended to mitigate the potential impact on deferred compensation expense that may result from such mark-to-market changes.
-As of 2020 and 2019 year end, Snap-on had equity forwards in place intended to manage market risk with respect to 78,800 shares and 89,600 shares, respectively, of Snap-on common stock associated with its deferred compensation plans.
+As of 2019 and 2018 year end, Snap-on had equity forwards in place intended to manage market risk with respect to 89,600 shares and 99,100 shares, respectively, of Snap-on common stock associated with its deferred compensation plans.